Kansas Bluestem Nubians

 Doe kid pricing is for the kid and online registration/transfer fees.
 It does not include DNA or AS1C testing.
 We are happy to do that for you at the ADGA Plus member rate, but it is an additional cost.
 For ADGA Youth/4-H member buyers who are local, doe kid pricing includes one stud service to any of our mature bucks, to be completed before the doe turns two years old.
 (Health testing on the doe is required prior to the service.)

 Buck kid pricing includes the kid plus the cost of DNA typing/parentage verification and online registration/transfer.
 AS1C testing is not included but can be requested, at additional cost.
-We reserved the right to purchase 10 straws of semen on any buck kid sold, if/when you have them collected.
+We reserved the right to purchase 10 straws of semen at the cost of collection on any buck kid sold, if/when you have them collected.

 We reserve the right to post unreserved kids for sale at a price higher or lower than first listed in the Breeding Plans table should we deem their quality different that we expected.
 We price available animals based on the quality of the pedigree and the performance of the doe and any part or full siblings, as well as considering market value.